pacojq/Ferret/README.md

 # Ferret Engine

-Simple game engine developed in C# with FNA, started as a project for the [devtober](https://twitter.com/devtober) challenge.
+Ferret is a simple game engine developed in C# with [FNA](https://github.com/FNA-XNA/FNA), started as a project for the [devtober](https://twitter.com/devtober) challenge.

 ## Features

 Ferret is still in *very* early stages of development.
 Some of the already existent functionality can be listed as follows:

-- Scene-Entity-Component structure
+- Composable Game Object structure
 - Simple collision system
 - Coroutine handling
 - Particle system